 Enable package management on the SQL Server instance (once per SQL Server instance)

-- Enable package management on the SQL database (once per SQL Server database)
+Enable package management on the SQL database (once per SQL Server database)

-When disabling the package management feature, reverse the process to remove database-level packages and permissions, and then remove the roles from the server:
+To disable the package management feature, reverse the process to remove database-level packages and permissions, and then remove the roles from the server:

 Disable package management on each database (once per database)

-- Disable package management on the SQL Server instance (once per instance)
+Disable package management on the SQL Server instance (once per instance)

-To enable package management
+Enable package management